mhirdes/go_maps_ext/Documentation/Administrator/Index.rst

 - You can configure via TypoScript how to open and close an InfoWindow for all addresses and where the addresses are stored

-- With jQuery you can configure the map, the coordinates and the bounds by JavaScript after initialization.
-An example script to display a polyline between all markers you'll find in the extension folder (/Resources/Public/Scripts/jquery-polyline-example.js).
+- You can configure the map, the coordinates and the bounds by JavaScript after initialization.
+An example script to display a polyline between all markers you'll find in the extension folder (/Resources/Public/Scripts/polyline-example.js).